hrokr/100days/log.md

 **Completion Date:** Wed 28 Oct 2020

 **Learned:**
-I know little about API calls
+I know very little about API calls
 USGS does not provide tsunami warnings.
 Those are provided by NOAA.
 USGS does provided an intersting product, PAGER.

+---
 # Day 2: Anaconda vs conda.
 Printing exercises.
 Not a whole lot new but there were a few distinctions.